Steve Williams (sprinter): Career

 He won the 100 meters at the 1977 IAAF Athletics World Cup in Düsseldorf whilst representing the US.
 He also anchored the 4x100 meters USA relay team to a new world record time of 38.03 seconds, alongside Bill Collins, Steve Riddick and Cliff Wiley – an event statistician Mark Butler for the IAAF puts in his top 10 men's World Cup moments.
 Williams also received a bronze medal as a member of the 4x100 meters USA relay team at the 1981 IAAF World Cup in Rome.

 At the peak of his career he was claimant to the title the world's fastest man.
 He recorded four 9.9 seconds hand-timings for the 100 meters, so equalling the then world record.
 He also jointly held the world record for 220 yards (with Don Quarrie) at 19.9 seconds (achieved in 1975).

-Recognised as one of the favourites, his chance of winning the 1976 Olympic 100 meters title was ruined by injury at the quarter-final stage of the USA Olympics trials (the injury suffered was a repeat of the muscle pull he had suffered at the AAU meet earlier in the season).
+Recognized as one of the favorites, his chance of winning the 1976 Olympic 100 meters title was ruined by injury at the quarter-final stage of the USA Olympics trials (the injury suffered was a repeat of the muscle pull he had suffered at the AAU meet earlier in the season).
 Williams's injury emerged in the qualifying heat in the morning, he grabbed at his thigh 15 meters from the finish line.
 In the afternoon quarter-final, he could only run 20 meters before pulling-up.
 The crowd gave him a warm ovation as he sadly left the stadium.
 The injury also forced him to withdraw from the 200 m trial.

-Williams attempted to qualify again for the Olympics in 1980 (finishing 6th) and 1984 (eliminated at the quarter-final stage) but failed to make the team by finishing in the top three finishers.
+Williams attempted to qualify in the 100 meters again for the Olympics in 1980 (finishing 6th) and 1984 (eliminated at the quarter-final stage) but failed to make the team by finishing in the top three finishers.

 Williams emerged as a formidable talent nationally in 1972 with impressive times in the 100, 220 and 440 yards events (9.3/20.3/45.2 respectively).
 However, an injury suffered at the quarter-final stage of the 200 m event at the Olympic Trials cost him a chance of going to the 1972 Munich Olympics.
 He first came to the world's attention in 1973, first by tying the world record for 100 yards (at 9.1 seconds), second by winning both the 100 and 220 yards events at the AAU meet (the first person to do this since Ray Norton in 1960), and thirdly by defeating the great Soviet sprinter Valeriy Borzov on the final leg of the sprint relay at the US versus USSR meet in Minsk.